top of page

 Figure 11.jpg

-All of this work is leading towards our construction of Kuugalak, a net-zero targeted cultural campus in Cambridge Bay, which will function as a hub for documenting and mobilizing culture and language research across the Inuinnait region.
+All of this work is leading towards our construction of Kuugalaaq, a net-zero targeted cultural campus in Cambridge Bay, which will function as a hub for documenting and mobilizing culture and language research across the Inuinnait region.

 It is our intention that the resulting buildings and infrastructure genuinely emerge from the land we live in, aligned with its environment, its people, and its priorities for an Inuinnait future.
 As we move forward with this ambitious project, we walk in the footsteps of our ancestors and will continue to rely on the innovation and ingenuity of our culture to solve climate and building challenges in the North.